-This page is comprised of four sections.
+This page is comprised of three sections.
 Links to those sections:

 - Plant a butterfly garden – in your yard or as part of a community garden.
 Or, help establish a public butterfly garden.
 Click here for more information on butterfly gardening, including host plants and nectar plants.

 - In public butterfly gardens, post signs prohibiting netting or collecting in the garden.

 - Promote the use of inexpensive binoculars and digital cameras rather than nets in children’s nature programs in schools, libraries, and camps.
 Help provide such equipment if it is not readily available.

 - Do not take specimens or make butterfly collections unless you are a qualified individual doing scientific research under the auspices of an educational or scientific institution.

 - To educate children about butterflies, promote field identification, photography, and raising caterpillars rather than making butterfly collections.

 - Support land and habitat protection for butterflies, and the conservation of all our wildlife resources.